asurati/wip.src/content/post/2022-05-31-hd7350-demo-a-triangle.md

 *Warning: Improperly programming a GPU, or a display, may damage the devices.*

-This post demonstrates setting up a HD7350 to draw a triangle.
+This post demonstrates setting up a HD7350 pipeline to draw a triangle.
 The approach adopted here is that of choosing bare-metal programming over relying on established interfaces like the Linux DRM.
-That is not to say that Linux DRM cannot be used - it is possible to send compute or rendering commands to the GPU by directly interfacing with the DRM layer on Linux.
+That is not to say that Linux DRM cannot be used - it is possible to send compute or rendering commands to the GPU by directly interfacing with the DRM layer on Linux, or by moving up to an even higher abstraction provided by OpenGL/Vulkan APIs.

-The bare-metal program maps the PCIe BARs, POSTs the Video BIOS, configures and tests the rings (GFX, DMA, INT), parses the EDID blocks of the attached display, and configures the GPU HW blocks (CRTCs, ENCODERs, TRANSMITTERs) for running the display at the preferred resolution.
+The bare-metal program maps the PCIe BARs, POSTs the Video BIOS, configures and tests the GPU rings (GFX, DMA, INT), parses the EDID blocks of the attached display, and configures the GPU HW blocks (CRTCs, ENCODERs, TRANSMITTERs) for running the display at the preferred resolution.
 The Linux `radeon` driver and the AMD manuals provide the details on the steps required.